A haunted tattoo needle…

 “Here’s my business card.
 I’m a tattooist.
 Google me and see my compositions.
 I’d love to ink one on you.”

 Naomi took the card and read the name.
 “Leonardo….Yeah, I’d love to get one, but I’m just eighteen.
-I’d need, you know, my Mom’s permission since she’d paid for it, but she’s such a square.
+I’d need, you know, my Mom’s permission since you know, but she’s such a square.
 She doesn’t have any tattoos, not even a small one.
 But, soon I’ll start working.
 I’ll keep your card.
 Thanks, sir.”

 “Yes, thank you, Leonardo.
 Good bye.”
 She waved.